 - There also is a great deal of information available in records of the State Adjutants General, and other state "veterans services" offices.

 By using alternate sources, NPRC often can reconstruct a veteran's beginning and ending dates of active service, the character of service, rank, time lost on active duty, and periods of hospitalization.
-NPRC can issue NA Form 13038, "Certification of Military Service," considered the equivalent of a Form DD-214, "Report of Separation From Active Duty," to use in establishing eligibility for veterans benefits.
+The NPRC can issue what is known as an "Official Military Personnel File" in these cases.